 What states are covered by this policy?

-Our policy is available in all states in the U.S., except for those rides originating in New York, or occurring at any time in a New York registered vehicle in markets outside New York, such as New Jersey and Connecticut.
+Our policy is available in all states in the U.S., except for those rides originating in New York City with a TLC (Taxi and Limousine Commission) driver.
 Some regions may have specific requirements that modify the described coverage.

 We're committed to pushing the insurance industry to innovate quickly and create unique solutions for our drivers.
 Several personal auto insurers also offer different coverages available for transportation network drivers.
 Please contact your personal auto insurer for more information.
 If you have questions relating to insurance, let us know by tapping 'Contact Support' below.